This is a quick guide. For more detailed information see our full methodology.

 Is wellbeing delivered fairly across the local area?

 The Equality headline element score combines the indicators related to equality across the domains of Health, Income, Gender, Social and Ethnicity.
-Higher scores mean good outcomes towards a more equal place, relative to how England is doing on average.
+Higher scores mean good outcomes towards a more equal place, relative to how England or Wales is doing on average.
 Including everyone when working to improve local conditions for wellbeing is essential for a fair society and to realise the greatest wellbeing benefits.

 Is wellbeing delivered sustainably?

 This Sustainability headline element score is a combined score composed of the domains of energy use, waste, and green infrastructure.
 These domains indicate whether local conditions are delivered without negatively impacting the environment.
-Higher scores indicate better sustainability, relative to how England is doing on average.
+Higher scores indicate better sustainability, relative to how England or Wales is doing on average.

 To get a fuller picture of how well a local authority is creating the conditions for people to thrive, look at the scorecard: